 Can I Pay Commission Only?

-There are two main methods in which you can implement commission payments in your workplace:
+There are two main methods by which you can implement commission payments in your workplace:

 1. Commission only

-2. Commission is paid in addition to a base salary
+2. Commission paid in addition to a base salary

-If you want to pay your employees commission only, you will need to ensure that it is allowed under a modern award or registered agreement.
+If you wish to pay your employees commission only, you will need to ensure that such an arrangement is permitted under the applicable modern award or registered agreement in 2025.
+It’s important to check that your arrangement complies with the latest employment standards.

-Read more about the requirements you need to meet before you can pay your workers commission only here.
+Read more about the requirements you need to meet before adopting a commission-only structure here.

 How Do I Calculate Fair Commission Rates?

-Tip: Use your sales commission plan to help you achieve your business goals
+Tip: Use your sales commission plan strategically to meet your business objectives.

-• How many sales or contracts do you need to make to reach that goal?
+• How many sales or contracts must be achieved to reach your goal?

-• How many leads should your employees pursue each week to achieve that goal?
+• How many leads should your employees pursue each week to hit that target?

 Common Ways To Calculate Commission